Kim Kardashian And Sharon Osbourne Address Misquoting Debacle, Details About Cost To Protect Kimye’s Baby

 The couple is said to be welcoming their baby girl in January and sought a surrogate when Kim was warned that it would be unsafe for her to become pregnant for a third time.
 Kardashian had difficult pregnancies with both of her children, North and Saint.

-[Featured Image By Mike Coppola / /Getty Images]
+[Featured Image By Mike Coppola/Getty Images]